Recharge Your Mind: 6 Outdoor Activities to Pair with Adult ADHD Therapy in McAllen, TX

 2. Quinta Mazatlán: A City Sensory Retreat

-This urban birding center is a hidden oasis in the middle of the city.
+Quinta Mazatlán, an urban birding center, is a hidden oasis in the middle of the city.
 With winding trails, chirping birds, and sunlight filtering through the mesquites, it’s the ideal place to reset your nervous system.

 Why it helps: